Through the history of our civilization, we see that the hair is an attribute of strength, seduction and identity.

-Alopecia affects a high proportion of the population.
+Alopecia affects a high percentage of the population.

-The factors responsible for chronic alopecia include: iron deficiency, dietary deficiencies, endocrine problems ( thyroid problems, hypoparathyroidism, and hypopituitarism), kidney failure, hepatitis, connective tissue diseases (scleroderma, lupus etc ).
+The factors responsible for chronic alopecia are: iron deficiency, nutritional deficits, endocrine disruption (dysthyroidism, hypoparathyroidism, hypopituitarism), renal failure, hepatitis, connective tissue diseases (scleroderma, lupus, ...).

-Our head hair is a particular variety of hair.
-We possess about 80000 to 160000 hairs on our head.
-They renew themselves every 3 to 5 years following cyclical growth.
-In this cycle 85% of our hairs are in the anagen phase (growth), 1 to 2% in the catagen phase, and 15 to 20% in the telegen phase ( when the hair is lost).
+The hair is a particular variety of hair.
+We own 80000 to 160000 hair.
+They are renewed in 3 to 5 years with a cyclical growth.
+In this cycle, 85% of the hair is in the anagen phase (growth), 1 to 2% in the catagen phase, 15 to 20% in the telogen phase (fall phase).

-Thus, physiologically, we lose between 25 and 60 hairs per day, with two seasonal peaks in the spring and autumn.
+Physiologically, we lose between 25 to 60 hairs on daily bases, with two seasonal peaks in the spring and fall.

-When the quantity of hair lost goes beyond this value we call it alopecia.
-It is acute alopecia if the loss develops over more than 3 months, and chronic alopecia if it develops over more than 6 months.
+When the quantity of hair lost exceeds this value we call it alopecia.
+It is acute alopecia if the loss develops over more than 3 months, alopecia is acute, if it has been evolving for more than 6 months, alopecia is chronic.